akacdev/AbuseIPDB/README.md

 - Parsing of server errors
 - Automatic request retries
 - Example project to demonstrate all capabilities of the library

-## Example
-Under the `Example` directory you can find a working demo project that implements this library.

 ## Code Samples